 4) Myth: Your Kids Will Help If You Don’t Have Enough Money

 Don’t forget, there has been a rise in adult children living at home after graduation.
 Student loan debt continues to be a significant burden and the job market is more competitive than ever.
-Even though technology has made it easier to apply for jobs, it’s made it harder to get selected among the masses of applicants from all over the country.
+Even though technology makes it easier to apply for jobs, it also makes it harder to get selected among the masses of applicants from all over the country.

 It is more than likely your adult kids will rely on you to survive.

 5) Myth: Leave The Principal And Live Off The Interest

 If you’re hoping to accumulate a large nest egg, you may have thought about living off of the interest in retirement.
 If the nest egg is $1.5 million or more, this might be possible.
 But, for the majority of the population, this is just a pipe dream.

 If you are part of the majority and do not have the retirement fund of a millionaire, do not worry.
 Part of the reason of having a nest egg is to actually use it.
 What good is it to save up all your life if you’re only going to spend a very small portion of that money once you’re retired?